LPerlaza/AdjustedMutualInformation/README.md

 The *Threshold* is the minimum number of accession of the intersection you want to consider to have unambiguous variant calls per pairwise comparison.
 Imagen you have 1000 genomes in your alignment, when doing the intersection of the nonambiguous variants what is the minimun number the vector should be?.

+### 4. Outputs

-4. If you manage to do all previous steps you will have the output files which are named as:  inputfile_interval.start_interval.end.txt .
+If you manage to do all previous steps you will have the output files which are named as:  inputfile_interval.start_interval.end.txt .
 Due to the large number of comparisons that are needed and splitting the processing into a number of cores you are going to have several output files that you can concatenate as you want, or process separately, as you prefer.

-The format is simple:
+The format of the output is simple:

+'''
 EMI: Expected Mutual Information

 MI: Mutual Information